IronRiders/software-team/wpilib/week-4-roaming-romi.md

 ### 4.1 Organization

-We generally like to standardize the way we actually organize our code, that way things are easily navigable for all contributers.
+We generally like to standardize the way we actually organize our code, that way things are easily navigable for all contributors.

 ### 4.2 Commenting